epi-interactive/Scrolling_Tabs/README.md

   }
 };
 ```
-6. Each section is rendered using render UI reactive function in the server.R
+6. Each section is rendered using render UI reactive function in the server.R.